akankshaparashar45/Unsupervised-Tree-Discovery-in-Off-Road-Environment/README.md

   <em>Zero-Shot Domain Transfer</em>
 </p>

+***Conclusion:*** Scattered features, thin bark structures, and limited spatial dominance lead to poor foreground separation, causing the bark to diffuse into the background.

 ### 🔹 Performance on Bounding Boxes
 - Apply weak supervision using bounding boxes
 - Study how ROI guidance improves localization and reduces background noise